 You should therefore think very carefully when you are looking for a new accountant, as choosing the wrong one can have significant ramifications for your business.
 You need to choose someone who is good at their job, who can be trusted and who can guide you as your financial situation changes.
 Consider the following when looking for a new accountant:

-If you want an accountant who really knows what they are doing, then you have to make sure that you consider their level of experience.
+According to Accountants Australia, if you want an accountant who really knows what they are doing, then you have to make sure that you consider their level of experience.
 In most cases, an accountant who has been practising for ten years will be much better at their job than someone who has just graduated from university.
 Look for someone with a very good reputation that has been built over time.
 Understand that although you may pay a higher rate for an experienced accountant, they will probably be able to work faster, which means that you won’t actually end up paying any more.

 Any specialities they have